 - Do buy travel insurance when travelling to Thailand.

 Is a Visa Required to Enter Thailand?

 Visitors from Visa Exemption List countries are not required to obtain a Thai visa to visit Thailand for tourism purposes.
 The Thai Immigration Bureau will grant foreigners with Thailand tourist visa a 30-day stay in Thailand.
 Tourists in Thailand will be able to apply for a 30-day visa extension at any local immigration office.

-If you want to stay longer or are traveling for a reason other than tourism, please be aware that the standard 60-day Tourist Visa, Thai Elite Visa, and other non-immigrant visas are available at Thai Embassies or Consulates worldwide.
+With some of the smartest ideas and expert advice, you can travel to Thailand on a budget, letting you spend more days by stretching the dollar.
+So, if you want to stay longer or are travelling for a reason other than tourism, please be aware that the standard 60-day Tourist Visa, Thai Elite Visa, and other non-immigrant visas are available at Thai Embassies or Consulates worldwide.
 You can reach out to a Visa expert who will assist you through the process.
 They can help you understand the Thailand visa application process, documentation, and other requirements.